[−][src]Struct parity_wasm::elements::IndexMap

 Custom deserialization routine.

-We will allocate an underlying array no larger than max_entry_space
+We will allocate an underlying array no larger than max_entry_space to

-hold the data, so the maximum index must be less than max_entry_space
+hold the data, so the maximum index must be less than max_entry_space.

 This prevents mallicious *.wasm files from having a single entry with

-, which would consume far too much memory.
+the index u32::MAX, which would consume far too much memory.

-function will be passed the index of the value
+The deserialize_value function will be passed the index of the value

 being deserialized, and must deserialize the value.